dominikbraun/graph/README.md

 # Features

 * Generic vertices of any type, such as `int` or `City`.
-* Edges with optional data, such as weights or custom attributes.
-* Optionally combinable graph types and traits.
-* Validations considering the graph traits, such as cycle detection in acyclic graphs.
+* Graph traits with corresponding validations, such as cycle checks in acyclic graphs.
+* Algorithms for finding paths or components, such as shortest paths or strongly connected components.
-* Determination of graph and vertex properties, such as degree or tree-depth.
+* Algorithms for transformations and representations, such as transitive reduction or topological order.
-* Various algorithms for finding particular paths, components, circuits, and trees.
-* Non-recursive graph traversal, such as DFS or BFS.
+* Algorithms for non-recursive graph traversal, such as DFS or BFS.
+* Edges with optional metadata, such as weights or custom attributes.
-* Visualization of graphs using Graphviz.
+* Visualization of graphs using the DOT language and Graphviz.
-* Extensive tests with over 90% coverage.
+* Extensive unit tests with over 90% code coverage.

 > Status: Because `graph` is in version 0, the public API shouldn't be considered stable.